Kiranthapalia/First-Week-Assignment./README.md

 ## 1

-A summary of the given topic.
+A summary of the given topic and other assignments.

 **Intrusion-Kill-Chain:**
 - A kill chain is a systematic way to confront an adversary and produce the desired results.
 In this research, a novel kill chain model for invasions is presented.